1,000+ Opportunities

 org anava@sunflowerfoundation. org Kansas Fights Addiction Grants Management System (FLUXX) Technical Assistance Guide Kansas Fights Addiction Grants Management System (FLUXX) Technical Assistance Videos

-Based on current listing details, eligibility includes: State agencies, local and county governments, and nonprofit organizations that provide services in Kansas for the purpose of preventing, reducing, treating, or otherwise abating or remediating substance abuse or addicti… Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: State agencies, local and county governments, and nonprofit organizations that provide services in Kansas for the purpose of preventing, reducing, treating, or otherwise abating or remediating substance abuse or addicti….
+Confirm the full requirements in the official notice before applying.